I suppose you could say I am a classic case of someone

 hippy era.
 In fact if someone had said to

-me five years ago I was going to earn a living travelling the word selling
+me five years ago (in 1988) I was going to earn a living travelling the word selling

 my paintings I would have laughed.
 Five years ago I didnít even know I could